-33.3 As of October 2015, it became a mandatory responsibility of all staff members to report any suspicion of FGM to the police if the child is under 18 years of age.
-If any of our staff at Highfields Primary School are aware of such concerns, staff will, in the first instance, report their concerns to the DSL and/or Headteacher and then take appropriate steps to either, directly contact the Police or seek advice from Duty & Advice, Children's Social Care.

-33.4 Any concerns raised including any referrals made will be monitored closely and recorded following our school's procedures by the staff members raising the concern, the DSL or both.

-33.5 Furthermore, our school staff are aware that guidance on FGM has been updated in July 2020 and the guidance is available to all staff.
+- 34.3 As of October 2015, it became a mandatory responsibility of all staff members to report any suspicion of FGM to the police if the child is under 18 years of age.
+If any of our staff at Highfields Primary School are aware of such concerns, staff will, in the first instance, report their concerns to the DSL and/or Headteacher and then take appropriate steps to either, directly contact the Police or seek advice from Duty & Advice, Children's Social Care. - 34.4 Any concerns raised including any referrals made will be monitored closely and recorded following our school's procedures by the staff members raising the concern, the DSL or both. - 34.5 Furthermore, our school staff are aware that guidance on FGM has been updated in July 2020 and the guidance is available to all staff.

-34 Forced Marriage
+35. Forced Marriage

-34.1 A forced marriage is a marriage that is performed under duress and without the full and informed consent or free will of both parties.
+- 35.1 A forced marriage is a marriage that is performed under duress and without the full and informed consent or free will of both parties.
 Duress cannot be justified on religious or cultural grounds.
 Victims of forced marriage may be the subject of physical violence, rape, abduction, false imprisonment, enslavement, emotional abuse, and murder.
 It is important not to confuse 'forced' marriage with 'arranged' marriage.
-In the instance of an 'arranged' marriage both parties freely consent.
+In the instance of an 'arranged' marriage both parties freely consent. - 35.2 Since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages.

-34.2 The Governments definition of a Forced Marriage is:
+35.3 The Governments definition of a Forced Marriage20 is: